lawrie/soctalk/README.md

 - Ice40 board with SDRAM
 - Scalable modular architecture with carrier boards
+- Compatible with Linux-capable BlackEdge core
 - HDMI support
 - Lots of I/O
 - .. but also runs on many other boards like TinyFPGA BX, iCEBreaker, Fomu, etc.

 ## Why SaxonSoc

-- Same author as VexRiscv (Charles Papon)
+- Same author as VexRiscv (Charles Papon, @Dolu990)
 - Written in SpinalHDL
 - Support for large number of peripherals
 - Support for many memory options